huawei-noah/SMARTS/competition/track2/train/README.md

 # Example

+1. Offline RL

-This example uses Convervative Q-learning (CQL) method from [d3rlpy](https://github.com/takuseno/d3rlpy) offline RL libranry.
+This example uses Convervative Q-learning (CQL) method from [d3rlpy](https://github.com/takuseno/d3rlpy) offline RL library.

 **This example is only meant to demonstrate one potential method of developing an offline model using waymo dataset.
 The trained policy here does not fully solve the task environments.**

 ## Setup